-Figure 1 shows daily closing prices and returns.
-Assuming that the S&P500 index data follows a G.B.M. we can estimate the volatility per annum, using the full set of observations, with the command, var(ret)\252 which yields $\hat{\sigma}^2 = 0.0294$ .
+Figure 8: Daily closing prices and returns of the S&P500 index var(ret)\252 which yields $\hat{\sigma}^2 = 0.0294$ .
 Note that in computing this estimate we have assumed that the volatility is constant over the period January 03, 2012 - October 25, 2022.
-Figure 2 shows estimates of square root annual volatility, $\sigma$ , obtained by taking the S&P500 data for each year in turn, and applying the formula (and square-rooting).
+Figure 9 shows estimates of square root annual volatility, $\sigma$ , obtained by taking the S&P500 data for each year in turn, and applying the formula (and square-rooting).
 On inspection of this plot, it appears that our assumption of a constant volatility over the entire period may be an unreasonable one.